kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Hidden Costs

-Human review consumes labor.
+Human review consumes labor
-Maintenance consumes attention.
+Maintenance consumes attention
 Technical debt accumulates

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.